 Now it's time to make the good stuff that we'll rub all over the inside and the outside of the chicken to make it taste amazing.

-Setup smoker for cooking indirect at 275°F using pecan wood for smoke.
-If your smoker uses a water pan, leave it dry to allow the skin to crisp up a little better.
+Setup smoker for cooking indirect at 275 degrees using pecan wood for smoke.
+If your smoker uses a water pan, leave it dry.

-Place chicken meat side down- cook chicken until internal temperature reaches 165°F in the thickest part of the breast and thigh.
+Place chicken meat side down- cook chicken until internal temperature reaches 165 degrees F in the thickest part of the breast and thigh.